 Summary

 The statue was created by the sculptor and painter Charles Douglas Richardson, who was inspired by Giambologna's bronze statue, made in Florence in 1580.
 It was made of 20 pieces of beaten copper which were riveted together and cast by W.H.
-Rooke of Melbourne.
+Rocke of Melbourne.

 Mercury fascinated the citizens of Melbourne when he first appeared on top of the newly renovated Age building in Collins Street, Melbourne, in August 1899.
 Many were alarmed at the prospect of the first blustery north wind dislodging the statue.
 The Age assured them that Mercury would not make a sudden descent into Collins Street, as he had a 3-inch steel tube passing from the shoulder, through the body and leg, and embedded nine feet into a stone block in the wall.